-But, there are so many varieties of ground covering thyme out there.
-How are you to know which one to choose?
+But, there are so many varieties of ground-covering thyme out there.
+How are you to know which type of Thyme to choose?

 I’m going to cover several of my favorite varieties below.
 So, if you’re ready to replace your grass with creeping thyme, keep reading to find out which kind is best for you along with tips for how to best plant and grow it.